Explore Anne 'Gentleman Jack' Lister's Halifax

 The Piece Hall

-Anne also visited The Piece Hall – a magnificent Grade I-listed Georgian cloth hall, which is home today to independent shops, bars and restaurants,. a heritage centre and Visitor Information Centre.
+Anne also visited The Piece Hall – a magnificent Grade I-listed Georgian cloth hall, which is home today to independent shops, bars and restaurants, a heritage centre and Halifax Visitor Information Centre.
 However, conscious of her social status, Anne would normally have avoided the place because it was a building for lowly commerce and political gatherings of the locals.
-She does, though, record in her diary seeing hot air balloon ascents there in 1824 and 1837.
+She did however, visit for entertainment, arriving late for a firework display in 1818.
+Anne had run down the hill with her money ready but was too late and the gates had been closed.
+Anne's diary records more successful visits to see hot air balloon ascents there in 1824 and 1837.

 The Piece Hall, Blackledge, Halifax, West Yorkshire, HX1 1RE